Last updated 10 August 2023

 Healthy Supplies.
 Sells a good selection of gluten-free foods (but not solely gluten-free foods).
 Delivers to the UK and, for a higher delivery charge, worldwide. www.healthysupplies.co.uk

 Real Foods.
 An online emporium selling a huge selection of food cupboard items, including many gluten-free items that are difficult to obtain elsewhere, and also fresh food.
-All foods are clearly marked with symbols to indicate their suitability for special diets, including GF for Certified Gluten Free and NG for No Gluten.
+All foods are clearly marked with symbols to indicate their suitability for special diets.
 Delivers to the UK and, for a higher delivery charge, worldwide. www.realfoods.co.uk

 Gluten testing kit